 In the 1863 Grand Ronde reports from the employees at the reservation there are great details about the two schools at the reservation.
-The schools were originally funded through treaty annuities, provisions agreed to, to provide services to the tribes on the reservations should they agree to sell their lands and remove to a permanent reservation.
+The schools were originally funded through treaty annuities, provisions guaranteed to provide services to the tribes on the reservations should they agree to sell their lands and remove to a permanent reservation.
 As I have noted in other essays, funding for all services was inconsistent and most services then were given for limited durations any year directly following the money reaching the Indian Agents.
 Congress was very slow to approve appropriations and building new facilities, maintenance on the old facilities and funding of basic needs of the tribes turned out to be much more expensive that was originally planned.
 Still Grand Ronde Indian reservation was well supported by treaty annuities, being the recipient of at least seven ratified treaties.
 The annuities were not doled out directly by the agent, but normally through the Chiefs of the respective tribes.
 This traditional Chief leadership political structure continued through the remainder of the 19th century, being formalized in the 1870s with a formal Indian Legislature who passed at least 26 laws.
 At the termination of the treaty annuities in about 1875, some 20 years after the tribal treaties were ratified, as stipulated in the treaties, the political structure likely suffered, as all funds then were given at the whim of Congress.

 However, in 1863, the tribes at the reservation were struggling to survive under unconsistent funding and support by the federal government.
 In 1861, after a Special Indian Agent visited the reservation, the tribes gave testimony that they did not have the equipment, the seeds, nor good soils to effectly grow food at Grand Ronde.
 By 1863, Indian Agent James Condon had somewhat dealt with this problem by installing a general agency farm of 300 acres for growing wheat, oats, and hay with Indian labor (even today hay is the most common crop in the valley).
 He struggled to do this became of the extremely poor nature of the soil in the Grand Ronde Prairie.